joyrider3774/keyboard_mouse_emulator_picade/README.md

 ('/dev/input/event0', 'Arduino LLC Arduino Leonardo', 'usb-3f980000.usb-1.3/input2')
 {('EV_MSC', 4L): [('MSC_SCAN', 4L)], ('EV_KEY', 1L): [('KEY_ESC', 1L), ('KEY_1', 2L), ('KEY_2', 3L), ('KEY_3', 4L), ('KEY_4', 5L), ('KEY_5', 6L), ('KEY_6', 7L), ('KEY_7', 8L), ('KEY_8', 9L), ('KEY_9', 10L), ('KEY_0', 11L), ('KEY_MINUS', 12L), ('KEY_EQUAL', 13L), ('KEY_BACKSPACE', 14L), ('KEY_TAB', 15L), ('KEY_Q', 16L), ('KEY_W', 17L), ('KEY_E', 18L), ('KEY_R', 19L), ('KEY_T', 20L), ('KEY_Y', 21L), ('KEY_U', 22L), ('KEY_I', 23L), ('KEY_O', 24L), ('KEY_P', 25L), ('KEY_LEFTBRACE', 26L), ('KEY_RIGHTB...........
 ```
 The picade i use uses an arduino leonardo for it's keyboard encoder so i know this is the correct one by looking at the name.
-Once you identief your keyboard / encoder device look for `/dev/input/event0` line this is what you need to place inside `keyboardinputdevice` variable so it looks like this in the code `keyboardinputdevice = '/dev/input/event0'`in both files.
+Once you identified your keyboard / encoder device look for `/dev/input/event0` line this is what you need to place inside `keyboardinputdevice` variable so it looks like this in the code `keyboardinputdevice = '/dev/input/event0'`in both files.

 ##### Specifying the buttons and joystick values to be used for mouse emulation mode
 [keyboardmouseemulator.py][keyboardmouseemulator.py] has a section that needs to be modified if you are not using a picade or have no intention on using this only for scummvm on the raspberry pi.
 You need to specify which keys to use for mouse up / down / left / right (joystick on the picade), mouse button left / middle / right (buttons on the picade) as well as the extra keys you want to use.
 The default setup is made for scummvm emulator using a picade. these are the values that you need / can change: